Prag8855/aab/content/guides/residence-permit.md

 ### 4. Go to your appointment

 The *[[Ausländerbehörde]]* will email you an appointment date.
-If you get an appointment, you are almost guaranteed to get your residence permit.[^56]
+If you get an appointment, you are almost guaranteed to get your residence permit.[^56] Follow the instructions in the email.
+You might need to send extra documents, or bring them to your appointment.

 When you go to your appointment, bring...